Brief History of Japanese Candlestick Patterns

 Step 1 – Wait for the above patterns to appear during an established downtrend.
-An established downtrend is when price is below the 200-MA of D1 or H4.
+An established downtrend is when the price is below the 200-MA of D1 or H4.

 Step1 (Alternate)-Better yet, wait for the above pattern to appear during an established uptrend that is currently experiencing a bearish correction.
 In other words, the price is below the 200-MA of D1 and H4, and thus in an established downtrend, but recently the price has been charging above the 200-MA of smaller time frames, such as H1 or M30.

-Step 2 – Confirm the potential for a trend reversal if price is nearing key support levels.
+Step 2 – Confirm the potential for a trend reversal if the price is nearing key support levels.
 These support levels would be defined by horizontal lines across swing highs, or pivot point resistance lines, or even Fibonacci retracement levels.
-The strength any bulllish candlestick pattern is determined by the nearness to a support level.
+The strength of any bullish candlestick pattern is determined by the nearness to a support level.
 If the pattern appears in the middle of a trading range, it tends to have little significance.

 Step 3 – Confirm the reversal with any of the above Bullish Candlestick Patterns.
 Keep in mind that it is just as important to see the basic strong signs for Bears (i.e., the long black bodies, or candles with long lower shadows) and weak signs of Bulls (such as short white bodies, or better yet, candles with a long upper shadow).

-Optional Step #4: Confirm the reversal with oversold conditions using a popular overbought /oversold indicator (i.e., RSI or Stochastics), or if price appears outside the lower Bollinger Band.
+Optional Step #4: Confirm the reversal with oversold conditions using a popular overbought /oversold indicator (i.e., RSI or Stochastics), or if the price appears outside the lower Bollinger Band.